 We all know that each social network handles images and text differently, but how much do you take that into account when you are creating social messages?
 One way to add some variety and value to your posts is to take advantage of the strengths of each network.

-A good example of this is the way Google+ allows for longer copy and basic markdown text in each post.
 As you can see from the example above, we regularly add bulleted lists and bold text to our posts to make certain items stand out and provide additional value to our readers.

 Another great example is how Twitter displays images, as shown below.
 Posts that include images are much more noticeable than posts that do not.
 This is a simple way to get noticed more, and squeeze out a few extra clicks.